HenryOnilude/Weather-app/README.md

 # What I Learned

-- React component architecture and state management
-- Working with external APIs
+- Working with the OpenWeatherMap API
-- Dynamic UI updates based on data
+- Creating a weather-based user interface with real-time data updates
-- Implementing video backgrounds in React
+- Implementing dynamic video backgrounds based on weather conditions
-- CSS animations and responsive design

 # Usage
 - Enter a city name in the search bar